 If this is your first time visiting Carolina Eye or you have questions about your visit, please see our FAQ (Frequently Asked Questions) below and visit the Planning Your Visit page.
 You also might want to print our New Patient Information Guidelines located on the Forms page, that includes information on appointments, billing and insurance, financing options, out-of-town visitors’ information and planning for your visit.

-If you have an eye emergency, don’t hesitate to call us at any time day or night.
-During working hours, call (910) 295-2100 or toll-free at (800) 733-5357 and ask for extension 252.
-After hours, you will hear a recording with instructions.
-For emergencies other than eye emergencies, or if for some reason you cannot reach us for your eye problem, call 911 immediately.
+If you have an eye emergency, please don’t hesitate to call us.
+During business hours, call (910) 295-2100 or toll-free at (800) 733-5357 and select the Nurse Call Center option.
+After hours your will hear a recording with instructions on how to reach us.
+For emergencies other than eye emergencies or if you are unable to reach us call 911.

 Please note our toll-free numbers can only be accessed in North Carolina and South Carolina.
 Callers from other states should call the local number listed.